 This section of our website is dedicated to Covid-19, the impact on businesses and the help available for our clients from the government and other sources.
 We will be updating our clients regularly via e-shots.
 In addition, please bookmark this part of the website as we will be updating it regularly.

-Due to this pandemic, Jack Ross has enabled the option of working from home for all our staff to ensure safety and continuity of service for clients.
+Due to this pandemic, Jack Ross has enabled the option of working from home for most of our staff to ensure safety and continuity of service for clients.
 Like many businesses and individuals, we are minimising our face to face contact.
-Our Manchester office is now closed.
 The main telephone line will be answered, but we prefer that you send an email to your main Jack Ross contact where possible.
 Staff have access to emails and our systems, although there may be times when information or documents on files may not be available immediately.

 We will continue to deal with post, however we do request that whenever possible documents are provided electronically and that paperwork is not hand-delivered without making specific prior arrangements with us.
 Where possible, we ask that clients email documents to us.
 Where you need to send a large number of documents (for example: receipts for VAT returns) please use our JRinbox facility.
 If you currently do not use the JRinbox facility, please email your usual contact at Jack Ross and they will give you more details.